NotionCue

 )

-An honest caveat worth stating clearly: DNS-AID is a draft standard, not yet a ratified RFC, and real-world adoption outside the founding member organizations remains early.
+An honest caveat worth stating clearly: DNS-AID is a draft standard, not yet a ratified RFC, and real-world adoption outside a small set of infrastructure operators remains early.
 Global DNSSEC adoption is also still low enough that a domain publishing DNS-AID records without properly maintained DNSSEC is publishing a discovery mechanism without the trust layer it depends on — worth implementing directionally, not worth over-investing engineering time in until the specification stabilizes further.

 Category 2: Content — Can an Agent Actually Read What You Publish?